 We do lots of custom parts modifications.
 This usually means taking a sweet old part that is showing some wear and making it look better than new, or taking a new part and removing the logos, or less that stunning original finish and making it look like a million bucks.

 We do a lot of Mafac brakes, among other things such as seat posts, cranks derailleurs, headsets, pretty much any scruffy part or part with ugly logos or anodizing that you want to be bright polished silver.
-Sometimes, like in the case of T.A. cranks we can not only polish out all the scuffs and get them bright and shiny we can get new stickers and make them look new.
+Sometimes, like in the case of T.A. cranks we can not only polish out all the scuffs and get them bright and shiny we can get new stickers and make them look even better than new.

 The first step is making sure a part is mechanically functional and sound, this is usually done with a visual inspection.
 Once determined to still be functional we hit the piece with several files of increasing fineness and take out all the pits and dings and ugly casting marks.
 It then goes to a deburring wheel to smooth everything out and get it to a uniform texture.
 After that it's off to several stages of polishing to make the part shine.